openssl/openssl/doc/designs/fetching-composite-algorithms.md

-Because existing providers haven't been updated to declare composite algorithms, or to respond to the key type query, some fallback strategies will be needed, such as:
+Because existing providers haven't been updated to declare composite algorithms, or to respond to the key type query, some fallback strategies will be needed to find out if the `EVP_PKEY` key type is possible to use with the fetched algorithm:

--   Attempt to fetch a keymgmt with the same name and in the same provider as the passed operation.
-If one was found, its name can serve in place of a queried key type.
+-   Check if the fetched operation name matches the key type (keymgmt name) of the `EVP_PKEY` that's involved in the operation.
+For example, this is useful when someone fetched the `EVP_SIGNATURE` "RSA".
+-   Check if the fetched algorithm name matches the name returned by the keymgmt's `query_operation_name` function.
+For example, this is useful when someone fetched the `EVP_SIGNATURE` "ECDSA", for which the key type to use is "EC".
 -   libcrypto currently has knowledge of some composite algorithm names and what they are composed of, accessible with `OBJ_find_sigid_algs` and similar functionality.
 This knowledge is regarded legacy, but can be